fmartig/TidyDataAssignment/README.md

 "Appropriately label the data set with descriptive variable names".
 The choice was made to simply change all the names to lower case, remove the parentheses and change the "-" signs into ".".
 It was also observed that some variable names contained the pattern "BodyBody", which appeared to be a typo as it doesn't match the naming pattern explained in the "features\_info.txt" and is thus changed into "body".
 However, the variable names are not further modified since the Code Book is available for additional clarification.

 * Sixth step:
 Use the data frame obtained at the end of Step 5 to create an independent, tidy data frame containing the mean of each variable for each activity and each subject.
 The chaining method is again used for these two operations; functions from the dplyr package are used.
 First, the group\_by() function is called to break up the data set into groups of rows based on the values of the "activity" and "subject" variables.
-This allows the use of the summarise\_each() and mean() functions on the grouped data to obtained the desired output: a tidy data set in a wide form with 180 observations (6 activities* 30 subjects) and 68 variables.
+This allows the use of the summarise\_each() and mean() functions on the grouped data to obtained the desired output: a tidy data set in a wide form with 180 observations (6 activities* 30 subjects) and 68 variables: it has one variable per column and one observation per row.

 * Seventh step: